Hiking the Havusupai Trail with kids

 When we go, we may opt for the slightly larger Osprey Daylite Plus (20 L) that also includes an interior sleeve for water reservoirs.
 The Osprey Hydraulics Reservoir holds 3 liters of water (buy separately).

 Chacos or similar water sandals with rugged soles are ideal for hiking along waterfalls.
 Water spigots are located at the Lodge for cleaning off the daily sand and grime build up.
+(Customize your own one-of-a-kind Chacos here!)

 REMEMBER sunscreen, chap stick, small first aid kit, mole skin, hats, bandanas, and flashlights.
 Pack a frisbee for fun (it doubles as a plate).